 - Store-bought condiments: They have too many chemicals and additives in them that they will likely separate when you try to rehydrate

 - Root vegetables: You CAN dehydrate these, but they will take a long time to rehydrate and thus aren’t suitable for use as survival foods.

-*If you want to dehydrate root vegetables (beets, carrots, potatoes, turnips, etc.), then you should BLEND THEM INTO A POWDER.
-This powder can then be put into the MREs for added nutrition, or to make the base.
-For example, you can use carrot powder to make a great carrot soup.
+*If you want to dehydrate root vegetables (beets, carrots, potatoes, turnips), you should BLEND THEM INTO A POWDER.
+This powder can then be put into the MREs for added nutrition or to make the base.
+For example, carrot powder can make a great carrot soup.

 Foods NOT to Include in Your MREs

 Remember that survival food must be able to be cooked quickly and with little water.
-So, even though a lot of DIY MRE recipes include these foods, I am putting them in the “off limits” list:
+So, even though a lot of DIY MRE recipes include these foods, I am putting them on the “off-limits” list:

 - Dry beans (though lentils work well because they cook so quickly)

 - Dried root veggies (unless ground into a powder first)

 As a survival food, DIY Meals Ready to Eat are meant to deliver maximum nutrition while still tasting decent (compared to survival food bars or shop-bought MREs which are all about providing calories in as dense a package as possible to keep you alive).